santipvz/SecurePasswordManager/README.md

 > [!NOTE]
 > This program will create `.key` files that you can open with any notepad as if it was a `.txt`<br><br>If you don't indicate a length it will be set to 10 as default.

+> [!WARNING]
+> Graphical interface does not work anymore.
+CLI still does.